 DETERMINANT INDICATOR SCORE COMMENTS Infrastructure and Technology 15.
 Is there back up electrical power?
 [YES = 1; NO = 0] 0 This is an area for improvement as there is no back up electrical power.
 16. Does the school employ other green practices?
-E.g. recycling, greenhouse/garden, green policy etc?[YES = 1; NO = 0] 0 While there is interest, there are currently no initiatives underway.
-17. Can the building withstand the impacts of a hazard in its current condition?[YES = 1; NO = 0] 0 Upgrades are required as recommended in the Costed Action Plan (Section 8).
-18. Have school buildings/plant been repaired or retrofitted to the building code?[YES = 1; NO = 0] 0 At the time of this assessment, no repairs were reported.
+E.g. recycling, greenhouse/garden, green policy etc?
+[YES = 1; NO = 0] 1 Yes, students practice composting, recycling, gardening and they maintain an aquaponics garden.
+17. Can the building withstand the impacts of a hazard in its current condition?[YES = 1; NO = 0] 1 There is no immediate concern about the structural integrity of the building, however repairs are recommended as per the Costed Action Plan (Section 8).
+18. Have school buildings/plant been repaired or retrofitted to the building code?
+[YES = 1; NO = 0] 1 Converted stairs from wood to concrete and elevated classrooms due to flood damage.
+The community has also upgraded the drainage around the school.
 Additional repairs/retrofitting are recommended as per the Costed Action Plan (Section 8).
 ARE THERE ANY EXISTING BARRIERS TO ADAPTATION?
 Natural / Ecological / Climate 19.
 Physical or ecological limits?
 E.g. landscape/physical location limits range of adaptation options to priority hazards?
-[YES = 1; NO = 0] 1 No physical limits to adaptation options.
-20. Is climate change likely to exacerbate any of the current hazards?[YES = 1; NO = 0] 0 Based on climate projections, the current hazards are projected to be exacerbated.
-21. Is the rate of climate change likely to outpace adaptation efforts?[YES = 1; NO = 0] 0 As with the rest of the Caribbean region, Saint Lucia is one a handful of countries expected to be most intensely affected by the future impacts from climate change.
+[YES = 1; NO = 0] 0 The school's proximity to the sea and river may impose limitations on adaptation options related to buildings or hard infrastructure changes.
+20. Is climate change likely to exacerbate any of the current hazards?
+[YES = 1; NO = 0] 0 Based on climate projections, the current hazards are projected to be exacerbated.
+21. Is the rate of climate change likely to outpace adaptation efforts?
+[YES = 1; NO = 0] 0 As with the rest of the Caribbean region, Saint Lucia is one a handful of countries expected to be most intensely affected by the future impacts from climate change.
 The impacts of certain hazards, particularly those that affect the adequate supply of potable water are already being experienced islandwide and at the school.

 DETERMINANT INDICATOR SCORE COMMENTS Infrastructure and Technology 22.
 Technological limits?
 Availability of technological options for adaptation e.g. warning systems/ impacts of disruptions on any technology-based emergency communication resources; electronic data storage.
 [YES = 1; NO = 0] 0 None at the time of the assessment.
 Economic 23.
 Financial barriers?
 E.g. Lack of resources may limit the ability of some schools to afford proposed adaptation mechanisms.
 [YES = 1; NO = 0] 0 The school is funded by the government.
 Information and Skills 24.
 Information or cognitive barriers (individuals tend to prioritize the risks they face, focusing on those they consider - rightly or wrongly - to be the most significant to them at that point in time)?
 E.g. concern about one type of risk is heightened while worry about other risks decreases; lack of experience of climate-related events inhibits adequate responses.
 [YES = 1; NO = 0] 1 Based on interviews with school officials, there is an acknowledgement of the range of natural and man-made hazards facing the school.
 They are cognizant of the climate-related hazards.
-OVERALL ADAPTIVE CAPACITY INDEX 14 HIGH
+OVERALL ADAPTIVE CAPACITY INDEX 14 MODERATE